-We will stop using coal to generate power in the United Kingdom by September 2024, in the Netherlands at the end of year-end 2029, and by year-end 2025 in Germany, with the exception of Datteln 4.
+At the latest, we will stop using coal to generate power in the United Kingdom by September 2024, in the Netherlands by year-end 2029, and by year-end 2025 in Germany with the exception of Datteln 4.
+At the latest, we will stop using coal to generate power in the United Kingdom by September 2024, in the Netherlands by year-end 2029, and by year-end 2025 in Germany, with the exception of Datteln 4.
 After 2025, Datteln 4 will be Uniper's only remaining coal-fired plant in Germany.
 The EU Commission's approval under state-aid law requires its disposal to be completed by year-end 2026.